quixio/quix-streams/docs/write.md

         elapsed from the last data received in the buffer.

       - `buffer.packet_size`: The maximum packet size in terms of number of timestamps.
-Each time the buffer has this amount of timestamps, the packet of data is released.
+Each time the buffer has this number of timestamps, the packet of data is released.

       - `buffer.time_span_in_nanoseconds`: The maximum time between